expectedparrot/edsl/docs/remote_inference.rst

 .. code-block:: python

+  2

-  2   # This job costs 2 seed
+This survey will cost 2 seed to run.
 You can purchase more seed at the `Purchases page <https://www.expectedparrot.com/home/purchases>`_.

 Running a job
 ^^^^^^^^^^^^^

-Next we run the survey, passing a `remote_inference_description` string to the `run` method:
+We can run the survey remotely by passing a `remote_inference_description` string to the `run` method:

 .. code-block:: python